PeterYR/krooster-stats/README.md

 # krooster-stats

-## Getting Krooster data

-Navigate to [Krooster.com](https://www.krooster.com/) and copy the local storage value corresponding to `"operators"` into a JSON file.

-**Optional (but recommended):** get a lot of friends to do the same.
-Save all `.json` files in the same directory.

-On Chromium browsers: open DevTools (F12) and navigate to `Application > Local Storage > https://www.krooster.com`.

-## Running the script
+## Instructions

+- Place Krooster usernames in a `.txt` file.
+An example is provided in `usernames_sample.txt`.
-Run the script while specifying a directory containing JSON files.
+- Run the script while specifying the path to the usernames file.
 For example:

 ```
-python run.py sample_data
+python run.py usernames_sample.txt
 ```

-Results will be saved in the `output/` directory.
+Results will be saved in `output.csv`.